Yukee-798/google-translate-optimization/README.md

 # Usage
 * Install **Tampermonkey** for your browser.
-* Create a new script and import the main script in this repo.
+* Create a new script and import the main script code in this repo.